alexandremr01/MinesweeperAI/README.md

 The datagen script automatically generates and stores the dataset in batches.
 Dataset size is defined as the number of board-action pairs.
 Set in the datagen script the desired total size and size per file then run it.

-After generating the desired amount (recommended: at least 100k), use the preprocess_dataset script to remove non-unique boards and unite all uniques in a single file.
+After generating the desired amount (recommended: at least 100k, 8.45 million were used for the research), use the preprocess_dataset script to remove non-unique boards and unite all uniques in a single file.

 Usage: